lim271/FeatureSelectionGP/README.md

 # FeatureSelectionGP

-Gaussian process elastic net (GPEN) regression for feature selection
+Gaussian process regression with elastic net (EN) regularizer for feature selection

 This code was used in the following paper :
 J. Lim, S. Ha and J. Choi, "Prediction of Reward Functions for Deep Reinforcement Learning via Gaussian Process Regression," in IEEE/ASME Transactions on Mechatronics, vol. 25, no. 4, pp. 1739-1746, Aug.
 2020, [doi: 10.1109/TMECH.2020.2993564.